MattCheely/elm-site-gen/scaffold/_posts/2019-01-01-using-elmstatic.md

 ---
-title: "I'm using Elmstatic for my blog"
+title: I'm using Elmstatic for my blog
 tags: software other
 ---